reilem/zod-geojson/README.md

 [`discriminatedUnion`](https://zod.dev/?id=discriminated-unions) function to create a union of the allowed geometry schemas and pass this union schema as the third parameter.

-As discussed above, if you only wish to customize the geometries field, you will still need to pass valid schemas for the positions and properties.
+As discussed above, if you only wish to customize the `geometries` field, you will still need to pass valid schemas for the `positions` and `properties`.
 You can use the default schemas `GeoJSONPositionSchema` and `GeoJSONPropertiesSchema` exposed by this library for this purpose.

 ```typescript